 In this scam, criminals normally insist on obtaining the password for your Best Buy account.
 They could trick you into changing your login details as a safety measure to safeguard your account due to suspicious activity.

 If you follow the reset link, you’ll be taken to a fake website page that requires you to enter your original password and other login details.
-This will automatically give the hacker or your loading data, and they can obtain other information from your account.
+This will automatically give the hacker access to your loading data, and they can obtain other information from your account.

 Fake Antivirus Software Scam